 Switching to plant-based milk with a nut milk maker like the Almond Cow helps reduce the amount of greenhouse gases entering the environment.
 For starters, you’re avoiding the plastic pipeline, which has environmental implications from start to finish.
 You’re also saving energy to actually make your milk.
 The Almond Cow uses a cold blend cycling system, which takes very little energy to make a cup of milk (0.01 kWh).
 That’s less energy than it takes to charge a regular smartphone!

 How many plastic packages you save with Almond Cow depends on how much you would normally use!
 But here's an example:

-- Most families using the Almond Cow report using it about 3.5 times a week, or about two 64-ounce containers/week of plant-based milk.
+Most families using the Almond Cow report using it about 2.5 times a week, which amounts to about 1.5 64-ounce containers/week of plant-based milk.

 At Almond Cow, we know sustainable ingredients are just as important as reducing plastic use.
 Sustainable farming practices ensure both plants and the soil they’re grown in are healthy, making it possible for us to enjoy these ingredients (and our world) for longer.
 That’s why we’ve partnered with organic farms and verified our ingredients are non-GMO and free of pesticide residues like glyphosate.

 There’s been a lot of buzz lately about how almond milk is bad for bee populations, which is why our almonds come only from bee-friendly farms.
 Our farmers implement strategies to protect and foster the health of pollinators like bees and their practices have been verified and approved by The Pollinator Partnership.
 Bees have taken care of our crops and flowers for generations - we oughta be taking care of them, too!